usmanmusa1920/flask-unity/README.md

 visit `http://127.0.0.1:5000` which is your project landing page

-visit `http://127.0.0.1:5000/todo_app` this will take you to your app landing page (todo_app)
+visit `http://127.0.0.1:5000/exam` this will take you to your app landing page (exam)

-visit `http://127.0.0.1:5000/todo_app` this will take you to admin page.
+visit `http://127.0.0.1:5000/exam` this will take you to admin page.
 From there you are ready to go.
 See more documentations <a href="https://sakyum.readthedocs.io">here!</a>

 ## Useful links